 What is Compounding in Mutual Funds?

-Mutual Funds entail two types of earnings- Dividends and Capital Gains.
-If instead of withdrawing, you keep your earnings invested in a mutual fund scheme you can get the benefit of compounding.
+Mutual Funds provide 2 types of earnings- Dividends and Capital Gains.
+If instead of withdrawing, you keep your earnings invested in a mutual fund scheme, you benefit from compounding.
 Compounding basically means that you earn returns not only on your principal investment but also on the returns generated by that investment.

 While Mr. A keeps his earnings invested in the mutual fund scheme, Mr. B opts to withdraw the earnings annually.
-The ICICI Prudential Bluechip Fund has given an annualised return of 18.16% over the last 5 years period (as on January 29, 2019).
+The ICICI Prudential Bluechip Fund has given an annualized return of 10.24% over the last 5 years period (as on August 14, 2019).
 The below table illustrates the returns earned by both Mr. A and Mr. B on their investment.

 |Mr. A||Mr. B|

-|Investment Year||Investment Value at the Beginning of the year (Rs.)||Withdrawal Amount (Rs.)||Year-end Value of Investment (Rs.)||Investment Value at the Beginning of the year (Rs.)||Withdrawal Amount (Rs.)||Year-end Value of Investment (Rs.)|
+|Investment Year||Investment Value at the beginning of the year (Rs.)||Withdrawal Amount (Rs.)||Year-end Value of Investment (Rs.)||Investment Value at the beginning of the year (Rs.)||Withdrawal Amount (Rs.)||Year-end Value of Investment (Rs.)|

 This is how the power of compounding helps you in multiplying your money in mutual funds.
 You can read about the top 5 mutual fund schemes for 2019 here.